About

 Eva Grigoriadou is the founding director and research lead of URBANA.
 She earned her Architecture degree from the Technical University of Crete (TUC) and later completed a postgraduate program in International Cooperation and Sustainable Emergency Architecture at the International University of Catalonia (UIC).
 Currently, she is a Ph.D. candidate at TUC, where her research centers on gender-sensitive urban planning and mobility.

-Evelina Faliagka is an architect and urban planner.
-She studied at the Department of Architecture of the University of Thessaly (UTH) and then completed the 'Master Urban Design' (M.Sc.) at the Technical University of Berlin (TU Berlin).
+Evelina Faliagka is an architect, urban planner and project manager at URBANA.
+She studied at the Department of Architecture of the University of Thessaly (UTH) and then completed her Master's in Urban Design (M.Sc.) at the Technical University of Berlin (TU Berlin).
 Her work focuses on the perspective of care and the development of inclusive design scenarios that integrate all actors, human and non-human, who are traditionally excluded from the city.

 Our goals